galtproject/galtproject-docs/en/Whitepaper.md

 If Seller wants to sell his token, he needs to create a market order in smart contract.
 Buyer can make his offer.
 When buy and sell price are equal, seller can transfer token to escrow smart contract and buyer can transfer Ether or any other ERC20 tokens, including Stable Coins.
 Both parties can withdraw their tokens only if they will confirm the deal and if land and real estate token have one or more Custodians.
 If there are no Custodian for token, Seller should register them, sign all necessary legal agreements and transfer land or real estate to Custodian.
 After that both parties can confirm the deal and withdraw tokens.
 If at any stage of the deal buyer or seller wants to cancel it.
 He can make a cancellation request.
 Cancellation request are reviewed by Arbitrators.
 They can apply penalty on buyer or seller.

 #### Property trading with State registration
 In this case Galt Protocol should be integrated with Government property registry.
 After both seller's and buyer's tokens were transfered to escrow contract, state representetive (notary, judge or state registrator) registers deal in government registry.
 After property rights were transefered from buyer to seller, he confirms the deal in smart contract.

+#### Collective investment in real estate

 #### Property protection
 One of the main risks is dishonest actions of Custodians who, in the eyes of the state, are the owners of real estate.
 Custodian may violate the legal agreement and sell the property or restrict access to it from the owner of the token.
 In this case, the owner of the token will be forced to go to court in order to cancel the transaction and terminate the agreement with the custodian.
 Such a trial can be costly and time consuming.
 The solution to this problem is insurance of the risk of dishonest behavior of custodians.
 All real estate token holders regularly send ETH or Stable Coin like DAI to an insurance smart contract on a voluntary basis.
 If one of the token holders has a problem with the dishonest custodian, he may receive a payment from the smart contract equivalent to the value of his property.
 The token itself transfers to smart contract and becomes the common property of the other participants of the insurance fund.

+#### Other operations
+The consistent global registry makes it possible to perform also the following operations:
+- mortgage;
+- real estate insurance;
+- collective investment and construction management;

 ## Creating property records, commercial operations, property protection and disputes resolution on the territories without existing states